Agostino helps Blues beat Flyers 2-0

-PHILADELPHIA (AP) -- Kenny Agostino scored his first goal in almost three years, Carter Hutton had 26 saves and the St. Louis Blues beat the Philadelphia Flyers 2-0 on Monday night.
+Hutton had 26 saves, Kenny Agostino scored his first goal in almost three years and the Blues beat the Flyers 2-0 on Monday night.

+''We battled, played tight defensive hockey, and found a way,'' Hutton said.

 Paul Stastny also scored for St. Louis, which won for the second time in three games after coach Mike Yeo replaced Ken Hitchcock on Feb.
 1, following a 1-5-0 stretch.
 Hutton, who allowed 13 goals in his three previous appearances, posted his first shutout since Jan.
 24 and No. 3 on the season.

+''He looked like a confident goalie tonight,'' Yeo said. ''He was great right from the start.
+He looked calm in the net but was still challenging and getting aggressive.''

-Michal Neuvirth made 14 stops for Philadelphia, which dropped its second straight game.
+Michal Neuvirth made 14 stops for Philadelphia, which was coming off a 1-0 overtime loss to Los Angeles on Saturday.
+It has dropped three of four overall.

+It marks the first time the Flyers have been shut out in consecutive home games without a road game in between since 1999.
+Philadelphia also lost rookie forward Travis Konecny in the second period with an undisclosed injury.

-The Flyers also were shut out in their last game, a 1-0 overtime loss to Los Angeles on Saturday.
-Their three leading goal-scorers, Wayne Simmonds, Brayden Schenn and Jakub Voracek, have not scored in their past four games.
+The Flyers' three leading goal-scorers, Wayne Simmonds, Brayden Schenn and Jakub Voracek, have not scored in their past four games.

+''Obviously, in this league you have to play good defense, but you also have to score goals and we're not generating enough Grade A opportunities,'' said Schenn, who has one goal in his last nine games.

+Voracek, who has one goal in his last 14 games, recorded four shots in the loss.

 The Blues won despite being held to a season-low 16 shots.
 It was just the third time this season they have been held to fewer than 20 shots.